JoshuaTyler-GitHub/CloudFormationTemplates/aws_msk_KafkaWithRestAPI/commands.md

 # 1) SSH into the EC2 instance created

-# 2) Configure your AWS Credentials
-$ aws configure

-# 3) Get the <ZooKeeperConnectionString> and other information about your cluster by entering the following code
+# 2) Get the <ZooKeeperConnectionString> and other information about your cluster by entering the following code
 $ aws kafka describe-cluster
     --region <Replace_With_us-east-1_or_us-west-2>
     --cluster-arn <Replace_With_Your_cluster-arn>

-# 4) Get the <BootstrapBrokerString> by entering the following code provide your region & cluster ARN
+# 3) Get the <BootstrapBrokerString> by entering the following code provide your region & cluster ARN
 $ aws kafka get-bootstrap-brokers
     --region <Replace_With_us-east-1_or_us-west-2>
     --cluster-arn <Replace_With_us-east-1_or_us-west-2>

-# 5) Go to the bin folder (kafka/kafka_2.12-2.2.1/bin/) of the Apache Kafka installation on the client machine.
+# 4) Go to the bin folder (kafka/kafka_2.12-2.2.1/bin/) of the Apache Kafka installation on the client machine.

-# 6) Create a Kafka Topic by providing the <ZooKeeperConnectionString> from step 3 (you should receive a confirmation message):
+# 5) Create a Kafka Topic by providing the <ZooKeeperConnectionString> from step 3 (you should receive a confirmation message):
 $ ./kafka-topics.sh
     --create
     --zookeeper <Replace_With_Your_ZookeeperConnectString>